ROCm/rocm-install-on-linux/docs/install/3rd-party/pytorch-install.rst

        .ci/pytorch/build.sh

-   This converts PyTorch sources for
-   `HIP compatibility <https://www.amd.com/en/developer/rocm-hub/hip-sdk.html>`_ and builds the PyTorch framework.
+   This converts PyTorch CUDA sources to :doc:`HIP <hip:index>` and builds the PyTorch framework.

    To check if your build is successful, run: